AoE2: Definitive Edition Update 158041 — Full Patch Notes

 Conclusion

-By focusing on stability, synchronization, and user experience, Forgotten Empires ensures that Age of Empires II remains as playable, performant, and beloved in 2025 as it was in 1999.
+By focusing on stability, the Crossplay simulation layer, balance adjustments for the new Chronicles civilizations, and four legacy campaign-mission fixes, Forgotten Empires and World’s Edge keep Age of Empires II as playable, performant, and beloved in 2025 as it was in 1999.

 It’s a rare case study in how nostalgia and innovation can coexist — and a shining example of how thoughtful maintenance keeps legends alive.